-In 2024 ABIM will launch an inpatient version of the Internal Medicine MOC assessment for the Longitudinal Knowledge Assessment (LKA®) and traditional, 10-year MOC assessment.
+ABIM launched an inpatient version of the Internal Medicine MOC assessment for the Longitudinal Knowledge Assessment (LKA®) and traditional, 10-year MOC assessment in 2024.

 Internal Medicine: Inpatient FAQs